DerrickLamers/cncjswiki/Installation.md

 Once installed, you can select Node.js versions with:
 ```
-nvm install 4
+nvm install 6
-nvm use 4
+nvm use 6
 ```

-If you're using Node.js 4 or earlier versions, it's recommended that you upgrade npm to the latest version.
+It's recommended that you upgrade npm to the latest version.
 To upgrade, run:
 ```
 npm install npm@latest -g
 ```